SocietyForArtisticResearch/NMH-editor/src/readme.md

 4. is editor responsive?
 5. add export as other types of documents
 7. make media list more responsive (perhaps should be full screen on small screens ?).
-* When importing media from doc/odt they appear in the object list but they cannot be selected.

 ## Changes in rcexpostion.ts 23/02/2018